 - 1. Introduction

 - a.
 Background

 - b.
 Objective

 - c.
 Scope

 - d.
 Structure

 - 2. Description of the Site Survey and the Site Evaluation Processes for Nuclear Installations

 - 3. Generic Recommendations for the Siting Process for Nuclear Installations

 - a.
 Siting process

 - b.
 Siting criteria

 - c.
 General basis for screening criteria

 - d.
 Specific screening criteria

 - e.
 Basis for ranking criteria

 - f.
 Siting of new nuclear installations at existing sites

 - 4. Classification of Siting Criteria for Nuclear Installations

 - a.
 Safety related criteria

 - b.
 Criteria relating to nuclear security

 - c.
 Non-safety-related criteria

 - 5. Data Necessary at Different Stages of the Siting Process for Nuclear Installations

-- 6. Siting for Nuclear Installations Other Than Nuclear Power Plants
+- 6. Application of Graded Approach in Siting of Nuclear Installations

-- 7. Application of the Management System for the Siting of Nuclear Installations
+- 7. Siting of Nuclear Installations within the Application of Integrated Management System